 - Conejo al Salmorejo – Rabbit in Sauce is a very popular meal in north Tenerife.
-Rabbit meat is marinated during 5 hours in a special sauce with several spices and herbs.
-It’s usually servel with papas arrugadas, wrinkled potatoes
+Rabbit meat is marinated for 5 hours in a special sauce with several spices and herbs.
+It’s usually served with papas arrugadas, wrinkled potatoes

-These are some popular guachinches in the north of Tenerife:
+These are some of the most recommended guachinches in North Tenerife:

 If want to try several guachinches and don’t want to get lost on the way, download the guachinche app “Guachapp”

 Did you know that Tenerife has an exciting wine culture?

 The island boasts 5 Dominaciones de origen (protected origin appellations) from Yconde-Daute-Isora, Tacoronte-Acentejo, Abona, Valle de Güimar and Valle de la Orotava.

 Most of the wine cellars can be found in the north and some of them are considered to be the highest vineyards in Europe and can be visited with a Tenerife Wine Tour.

 The multiple microclimates of Tenerife and its volcanic soil had a large impact on creating a unique taste of wines.